Snifexx/snifex-api/README.md

 - These are the assumptions this API makes:
     1. As already stated, it conforms to C99.
     2. As explained later, it supposes IEEE 754 standards are being followed, which is true for any modern system.
+    3. This project in particular is compiler agnostic, however usage between GCC/Clang and others may vary, as for more safety
+    I have implemented API differences that depend on `__GNUC__`

 - Always use the most correct, descriptive and well-defined integer type.
 That means:
     - using only exact-width integer types (`intN_t`/`uintN_t`);